A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

 77. Make nap pods for power naps

 Google, Uber and Procter & Gamble are just some of the famous names among the companies that recognised the importance of power naps throughout the day.
+The benefits are numerous!
+Ethos Health has even a guide about napping at work which you can easily approach by clicking Download under the image.

 Allow your employees to power nap by having nap pods inside your office/company.
 PodStyle is a company that makes these pods in different styles and sizes.
 It is interesting to read their workplace case studies with their partner companies.